manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 *Parts* lets you assemble a class from independent, swappable objects.

-It's the first model for Java to offer both: ***the flexibility of composition and the polymorphism of inheritance***.
+It's the first model for the JVM to offer both: ***the flexibility of composition and the polymorphism of inheritance***.
 Use it in place of inheritance, or alongside it.

 - `@link` implements an interface through a field, forwarding the calls automatically